bareos/bareos/docs/manuals/source/DocumentationStyleGuide/BareosSpecificFormatting/BareosConfiguration.rst

    Remember to start each code-block line by 3 indenting spaces.
 However, the code itself is indented by the rules of the resource (2 spaces for Bareos configuration resources).

-If the content is a seperate file, use
+If the content is a separate file, use

 ::